How To Become an EHC Plan Writer

 EHC Plan Writers must have an understanding of person-centred plan writing and the ability to work ‘with’ people, rather than ‘to’ them.
 This means being able to work around and adhere to other people’s availability and respond appropriately to families, situations and pressure to support timely and effective writing and issuing of Education Health and Care plans.

-Experience needed to become an EHC Plan Writer
+What experience must you have to become an EHC Plan Writer?

 Most EHC Plan Writers have a background in education, special education, psychology, social work, or a bachelor's degree in a relevant field.
 This can provide a strong foundation to become an EHC Plan Writer, however it is imperative that candidates gain experience in SEND and have an understanding of EHCP processes.